engrvip123/IHP-AnalogAcademy/modules/module_2_50GHz_MPA/part_1_biasing/biasing_of_bjt.md

 1. **Insert a Current Probe**:
     - Search for **Current Probe** under **Components**.
-    - Place it in **series** with the collector branch of one of the transistors.
+    - Place it in **series** with the collector branch of the transistor.
 2. **Create a New Analysis Window (.dpl Format)**:
     - To keep the testbench clean, open a new **.dpl** window to analyze results.
     - This format is used to display simulation data visually.